 The Company recognises lifetime expected credit losses on trade receivables using a simplified approach.
 In accordance with Ind AS 109, the Company uses expected credit loss model to assess the impairment loss.
 The Company uses a provision matrix to compute the expected credit loss allowance of trade receivables.
-The provision matrix takes into account available external and internal credit risk factors such as default risk of industry, historical experience for customers etc. However, the allowance for lifetime expected credit loss on customer balances for the year ended 31 March 2023, and for the year ended 31 March 2022 is insignificant.
+The provision matrix takes into account available external and internal credit risk factors such as default risk of industry, historical experience for customers etc. However, the allowance for lifetime expected credit loss on customer balances for the year ended 31st March 2024, and for the year ended 31st March 2023 is insignificant.Considering the nature of trade receivables, and entity's history of credit with those receivables, entity has rebutted the presumption of having significant increases in credit risk since initial recognition for financial assets which are more than 30 days past due.